-During the year ended June 30, 2021, insurance premiums earned by the Corporation from the governmental sector are approximately as follows: \$84.0 million from the Commonwealth and its agencies and public Corporations and \$32.9 million from the municipalities for a total amount of approximately \$117.0 million from the governmental sector.
-These amounts represent approximately 17.4% of the total of premiums earned on June 30, 2021.
+During the year ended June 30, 2022, insurance premiums earned by the Corporation from the governmental sector are approximately as follows: \$84.0 million from the Commonwealth and its agencies and public Corporations and \$32.9 million from the municipalities for a total amount of approximately \$117.0 million from the governmental sector.
+These amounts represent approximately 17.4% of the total of premiums earned on June 30, 2022.

-Contributions with to governmental agencies
+Contributions with to Commonwealth

-Contributions to other governmental agencies during the year ended June 30, 2021, are as follows:
+Contributions to instrumentalities of the Commonwealth during the year ended June 30, 2022, are as follows: